 Failure feels like crap

-Failing a subject can put a pretty big dent in your self-confidence.
+Failing a subject can bruise your ego and dent your self-confidence.
 Even though it’s a huge disappointment, it’s worth keeping it all in perspective.
 Recognising that failing assessments – or even whole subjects/courses – has little to do with your talents and abilities as a person can be the first step in rebuilding your confidence.

 Common reasons for failing

 Understanding why you failed (or think you’re about to) may help you prevent it from happening again.
 These are some common causes of failure at school:

 - You’re not keeping up.
 The challenge with school and higher ed is that each person in the class has a different learning style and speed.
 Teachers and lecturers often try to aim their classes at the majority – the medium-speed learners.
 If you feel you’re lagging and not able to keep up, talk to your teacher or lecturer about it.
-The sooner you address it, the easier it will be to resolve.
+The sooner you bring it up, the easier it will be to fix.
 Your speed of learning doesn’t reflect anything about your intelligence or ability.

 - You can’t complete the course.
-For whatever reason, sometimes we just have to bow out of a course or a subject that’s not working well.
+For whatever reason, sometimes we just have to tap out of a course or a subject that’s not working well.
 Whether it’s to do with personal stuff or just generally feeling overwhelmed, it’s nothing to feel bad about.
 If the reason has to do with how you’re feeling, or if you’re just too stressed to complete it, you might be experiencing something that won’t be cured with a quick fix.
-You might benefit from reading about how to manage stress.

 How do I cope with failing?

-The important thing to remember is that failing doesn’t define who you are.
-In fact, failing something can be a pretty great way of working out the things that don’t work for you, so you don’t do them again.
+First up, remember that failing doesn’t define who you are.
+In fact, failing something can be a pretty great way of figuring out the things that don’t work for you, so you don’t do them again.
 Instead of beating yourself up over the failure, try:

-- remembering that everyone fails.
+- Don’t forget: everyone fails.
 Even super successful amazing people.
-Have a look at this video on famous failures and remind yourself that this failure is just one moment in your life.
+Remind yourself that this failure is just one moment in your life.